jhpyle/docassemble/_docs/logic.md

 a screen but does not change the value of a variable, the `depends on` logic is not triggered.

-The `depends on` specifier can be used with iterator variables as long as the `depends on` variables and the variables set by the block all use the same iterator variables.
+The `depends on` specifier can be used with iterator variables.

 {% include side-by-side.html demo="depends-on-iterator" %}